Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

   > Execution of a few 1,000,000 steps (1 GHz ranges) for $ Delta t= 0.001 $ ps

-Microwave magnetic heating of magnetite occurs over the Curie temperature.
+The simulation of microwave magnetic heating has occurred in 1100 K of magnetite
+which is over the Curie temperature (Pdf file is attached).

 ## Numerical Code, Parameters and Files